jakobjpeters/Speculator.jl/README.md

 ## Features

-- Run precompilation workloads for modules, functions, and types.
+- Automatically generate a precompilation workload from modules, functions, types, and callable objects.
-    - Configurable to run in the background, show logging statements, and select precompilation targets.
+    - Configurable to run in the background, select precompilation targets, and write to a file.
+- Estimate the compilation time saved by a workload.
 - Custom REPL mode that runs a workload for every input.
-- Estimate the compilation time saved by a workload.

 ### Planned